 Well, most students don’t think the same about reading, especially the school-going young ones.
 In fact, some would do anything else apart from reading another page!
 But all hope is not lost, as not understanding the importance of reading is pretty common among students, which is exactly where reading interest survey questions come in.

 You already know what reading interest surveys are, and why they’re crucial.
 Now, it’s time to discuss the questions to include in these surveys that bring the intended results.
-From our experience and research, we’ve selected 12 reading interest survey questions, and let’s give you these value nuggets one by one.
+From our experience and research, we’ve selected 12 reading interest survey questions.

 This question would highlight the interest areas of the student, based on which the reading material or books can be selected for them.

 4. What’s the best way to study for a test?

 Reading the notes or study material is considered the most efficient way to prepare for a test.
 But if the student chooses other options, you would clearly understand the work required to bring out the reader in them.

 With this question, you would be able to separate the occasional readers from the ones that dislike reading.